-In the City of Johannesburg, there has also been consistent increases in SARS-CoV-2 levels, over 4 consecutive weeks (weeks 43-48) in Goudkoppies (Soweto).
-The SARS-CoV-2 levels seemed to be increasing in Driefontein between week 43-45, but more recent samples are needed.
+In the City of Johannesburg, there has been consistent increases in SARS-CoV-2 levels, over five consecutive weeks (weeks 44-49) in Goudkoppies (Soweto).
+The SARS-CoV-2 levels seemed to have been increasing in Driefontein between week 43-45, but more recent samples are needed.
+Similarly, the levels at Northern and Ennerdale are increasing.